dubiousjim/yagh/Backends.md

     default/mark1                     20:6bdb2775b948
     ...[output pruned]...

 This all seems to be working as expected.
-The only awkwardness I see is that these bookmarks and `hg-git`-managed tags seem to overlap in functionality.
-Also, all of our Git repository is getting pulled in; there's no division between local and hg-tracking branches.
+The only awkwardness I see is that the bookmarks and `hg-git`-managed tags overlap some in functionality.
+Also, all of our Git repository is getting pulled in; there's no division between working and hg-tracking branches.
 But these are things a frontend porcelain can take care of.

 The `hg-git` seems to dislike pushing to the Git `master` branch, even if we update the `master` bookmark on the Mercurial side: